PagiY/github-actions/README.md

 Keep in mind, if you have several jobs with different runners, the scripts may vary.
 Script from one runner may not be the same as a script from another runner.

 We can add a `shell` property under a step to indicate which shell are you using to execute the scripts.

+We can always check what softwares are included in a runner.
+GitHub has documentation.